Investor Education and Protection Fund (IEPF)

 Unpaid Dividend Account

-Dividend which is not paid or claimed within 30 days from its date of declaration, then the company within 7 days shall transfer such amount to a special account namely “Unpaid Dividend Account” which will be opened by Company in a schedule bank.
+The dividend which is not paid or claimed within 30 days from its date of declaration, then the company within 7 days shall transfer such amount to a special account namely “Unpaid Dividend Account” which will be opened by Company in a scheduled bank.

 As per the provisions in rules, any amount transferred to the Unpaid Dividend Account of the company pursuant to Section 124(1) of the Companies Act.
 2013, which is unpaid or unclaimed for more than 7 years from the date of declaration dividend shall be transferred along with interest accrued, if any, to the Investor Education and Protection Fund (IEPF).